 You cannot claim any other benefits for yourself or for your baby until you are aged at least 16.
 When you turn 16, you have a choice to start claiming some benefits in your own right instead - see next section.
-Your parents or someone you live with may already be claiming child benefit and child tax credit or universal credit for you.
-They can also claim child benefit and child tax credit or universal credit for your baby (it doesn't matter how many other children are in the family).
+Your parents or someone you live with may already be claiming child benefit and universal credit for you.
+They can also claim universal credit for your baby.
 The person responsible for you (for example, your parent), can claim universal credit with no work-related requirements while s/he has main responsibility for a baby under the age of one, even if you get the child benefit.
 This means your parent does not have to look for work, so can support you with your baby.
-If they get tax credits or universal credit, they can also claim Scottish child payment for your baby.
+If they get universal credit, they can also claim Scottish child payment for your baby.